CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/quadkey.md

 **Description**

 Returns the quadint index for the given point for each zoom level requested, at the specified resolution (computed as the current zoom level + the value of `resolution`).
-The output is an array of struct with the following elements: quadint `id`, zoom level (`z`), and horizontal (`x`) and vertical (`y`) position of the tile.
+The output is an array of structs with the following elements: quadint `id`, zoom level (`z`), and horizontal (`x`) and vertical (`y`) position of the tile.
 These quadint indexes can be used for grouping and generating aggregations of points throughout the zoom range requested.
 Notice the use of an additional variable `resolution` for adjusting the desired level of granularity.

 * `longitude`: `FLOAT64` horizontal coordinate of the map.
 * `latitude`: `FLOAT64` vertical coordinate of the map.